cashubtc/nuts/xx.md

 `depends on: NUT-04, NUT-20 (for signature support)`

 This spec describes how a wallet can mint multiple proofs in one batch operation by requesting blind signatures for multiple quotes in a single atomic request.
-This is more efficient than individual mint requests.

 ---